-Marjoram, with scientific name Origanum majorana (garden oregano) is a perennial herb that grows in dense 2 foot (60 cm) bunches.
+Marjoram boasts many useful health benefits.
+With scientific name Origanum majorana (garden oregano), it is a perennial herb that grows in dense 2 foot (60 cm) bunches.

 It is a medicinal herb that is credited with many health benefits.

 Marjoram belongs to the Lamiaceae family and is native to Southern Europe and the Middle East.
 In colder temperate climates it is grown as an annual.

 – Marjoram is an excellent antiseptic, both internal and external.